This blog may contain affiliate links. Read our disclosure policy for more info.

 8. Sea to Sky Gondola

-A day pass for the gondola is $55.95 CAD/adult.
+A day pass for the gondola is $63 CAD/adult with discounted rates for seniors and children.
 There is also the option to hike up to the top but be warned, it’s pretty intense (almost 1,000m elevation gain!).
 Hikers can pay a one-way fare to go back down on the gondola.

 9. Stawamus Chief

 If you’re looking for an iconic, Instagram-worthy hike to do in the area, the Stawamus Chief has got to be your top choice.
 It’s very popular with locals and tourists alike.
-The hike is rated intermediate, but depending on the route you go, it can be longer or shorter (2.5 hours average).
+The hike is rated intermediate, but depending on the route you go, it can be longer or shorter (2.5 hours on average but some people take over 6 hours).

-There is about a 600-meter elevation gain, so get ready for a workout!
-At the top of “The Chief”, you’ll have amazing views of Squamish and the Howe Sound.
+There is about a 600-meter (1968 feet) elevation gain, so get ready for a workout!

 If you’re just stopping for a bite to eat or a drink, try the Howe Sound Brewery or Zephyr Café – both fun, local stops to relax at for a bit.
 If you want to check out some culture and history, try the Railway Museum of British Columbia!